 Your baby’s head now measures approximately the size of a small orange, and she weighs around 1000 g.
 Her body is getting more chubby thanks to fat accumulating gradually under her skin to give her some reserves at birth.
 Her hair and nails are well on their way and, under her gums, her future ivory baby teeth are almost covered with enamel.
 What’s more, he is beginning to really react to loud sounds.

-If you suffer from reflux and heartburn at night, try elevating your head a bit by adding a pillow.
+At 26 weeks pregnant, if you suffer from reflux and heartburn at night, try elevating your head a bit by adding a pillow.
 Try to have your evening meal be a light one, too.
 Pay attention to fats, they can slow down digestion and accentuate your digestive problems, which leads to disturbed sleep.
 If too light of an evening meal gives you night cravings, consider adding a snack an hour before bedtime.
 Evening snack in bed, anyone?
 Don’t hesitate to take it to bed on a tray if you are really pooped at night.